WVUHPC/GPUs-in-Scientific-Applications/_episodes/02-paradigms.md

 ~~~
 {: .language-c}

-The final section clean the memory from the device, print the values of the arrays as we did on the serial code and free the memory on the host.
+The final section cleans the memory from the device, print the values of the arrays as we did on the serial code and free the memory on the host.

 ## OpenACC: Model for heterogeneous parallel programming

 OpenACC (for open accelerators) is a programming standard for parallel computing developed by Cray, CAPS, Nvidia and PGI.
-The standard is designed to simplify parallel programming of heterogeneous CPU/GPU systems.
+The standard is designed to simplify the parallel programming of heterogeneous CPU/GPU systems.

 OpenACC is similar to OpenMP.
-In OpenMP, the programmer can annotate C, C++ and Fortran source code to identify the areas that should be accelerated using compiler directives and additional functions.
+In OpenMP, the programmer can annotate C, C++, and Fortran source code to identify the areas that should be accelerated using compiler directives and additional functions.
 Like OpenMP 4.0 and newer, OpenACC can target both the CPU and GPU architectures and launch computational code on them.

 ~~~
 #include <stdio.h>